 Odisha Judicial Service Exam 2017 for Civil Judge Recruitment

 Odisha Direct Recruitment for Civil Judge shall be made by the OPSC through competitive examination commonly know as Odisha Judicial Service Examination 2017 as per the schedule given above.

-Application Fee: 300/- (Rupees three hundred) only.
+Application Fee for Prelims: 300/- (Rupees three hundred) only.
 Application Fees is non-refundable and non-adjustable.
 Candidates belonging to Scheduled Caste, Scheduled Tribe of Odisha and persons with disability (O.H.) whose disability is not less than 40% are exempted from payment of this fee.

 Qualification: A candidate must be a graduate in Law of a University or Institution recognized by the Government.

 Age: 23 – 35 years of age on the 1st August 2017.
 The upper age limit prescribed above shall be relaxed as per government rules & regulations.